teckel12/LuaTelemetry/README.md

 ## Notes

-* INAV v2.0+ is required for FkSky D-series telemetry and proper GPS accuracy (HDOP) display
+* INAV v2.0+ is required for FrSky D-series telemetry and proper GPS accuracy (HDOP) display
 * If using pilot view and INAV v2.0+, set `frsky_pitch_roll = ON` in CLI settings for more accurate attitude display
 * INAV v1.9.1+ is required for F.Port compatibility
 * INAV v1.8+ is required for `Home reset` voice notification